ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `CERT_ID`
-:   The ID of custom certificate.
+:   The ID of the custom certificate.
 Required.

 `--keyless`
 :   Update a keyless certificate.